VampSlayer/CivMoney-Ruby/README.txt

 Using Ruby, Sinatra and Postgres SQL

-Install instructions on wiki page
+Install instructions on wiki page iii